 I always bake this bread in a small loaf pan since the bread doesn’t rise much and I prefer a high bread anyway.
-If you use normal-sized (9 X 5 inch = 23 X 13 cm) loaf pan the bread will be quite flat.
-Another option is to double the recipe for the normal-sized pan, however then the baking time is longer, approximately an hour.
-I haven’t found small silicone loaf pans, mine is ceramic and I’ve found it from the nearest store.
-I really prefer silicone pans, the bread releases so much easier from them.
+If you use normal-sized (9 × 5 inch = 23 × 13 cm) loaf pan the bread will be quite flat.
+Another option is to double the recipe for the normal-sized pan, however then the baking time is longer, approximately one hour.
+I haven’t found small silicone loaf pans (except from Amazon).
+The bread pan I use is ceramic and I’ve found it from the nearest store.
+Anyway, I really prefer silicone pans, the bread releases so much easier from them.

-In case you don’t have a silicone loaf pan which usually doesn’t need greasing, it’s good to butter the glass or ceramic loaf pan generously with melted butter or with some other fat.
+In case you don’t have a silicone loaf pan which usually doesn’t need greasing, it’s good to butter the glass or ceramic loaf pan generously with melted butter or with some other fat, like coconut oil in case you don’t tolerate dairy.
 Extra virgin coconut oil suits well for this.
 Also extra virgin olive oil is worth trying in case you don’t use butter.
 It might give its characteristic flavor to the bread, so if you use sweet toppings it might not be the best option.
-Sprinkling almond flour on the butter or coconut oil helps even more that the bread will nicely pop out of the pan.
+(And usually, when I grease a pan with olive oil, it just makes the bread stick harder to the pan…) Sprinkling almond flour on the butter or coconut oil helps even more that the bread will nicely pop out of the pan, but usually I’m so lazy that I don’t bother with that, I just grease the pan with softened butter and that’s it!
+Works well (usually…).

 Unlike my other low-carb bread recipe for Simple and Fluffy Gluten-Free Low-Carb Bread, this 1-2-3 Bread is a bit crumblier.
-It does hold nicely together and it’s nicely moist, but you cannot slice that thin slices than from the Simple and Fluffy Gluten-Free Low-Carb Bread.
+It does hold nicely together and it’s nicely moist, but you cannot slice that thin slices than from the Simple and Fluffy Gluten-Free Low-Carb Bread, which is one of my most loved recipes, like this one here!